elvinaliyev6/Competition-GameInJava/README.md

 If selected to start the competition

 The system will choose any number between 1 and 5, for example 2, but the customer will not know it.
-The customer will be asked who do you think is the chosen person?
+The customer will be asked who is the chosen partcipant?
 If the customer chooses 2, "Congratulations you won!" otherwise, the "You failed" message should be removed.

 If logout is selected, it returns to the login page again